jaisimhamanipatruni/Speech_Recognition_Using_Deeplearning/README.md

 ## Dataset

-We begin by investigating the [LibriSpeech dataset](http://www.openslr.org/12/) that will be used to train and evaluate your models.
+It begins by investigating the [LibriSpeech dataset](http://www.openslr.org/12/) that will be used to train and evaluate your models.
 The algorithm will first convert any raw audio to feature representations that are commonly used for ASR.
-We will then move on to building neural networks that can map these audio features to transcribed text.